Geometric inflexibility and 3-manifolds that fiber over the circle: Inflexibility

 \section{Inflexibility}

-There are two types of deformations of hyperbolic 3-manifolds that we will study: quasiconformal deformations, namely, quasiconformal conjugacies of their uniformizing Kleinian groups, and cone-manifold deformations, a deformation of a singulcar {\em cone-manifold} structure where in the cone-angle at the cone-locus varies.
-In this section we will prove two general global inflexibility theorems which will apply to both settings.
+There are two types of deformations of hyperbolic 3-manifolds that can be studied with our methods: quasiconformal deformations, namely, quasiconformal conjugacies of their uniformizing Kleinian groups, and cone-manifold deformations, deformations of a singular {\em cone-manifold} structure wherein the cone-angle at the cone-locus varies.
+In this paper we will restrict to quasiconformal deformations deformations but the two general global inflexibility theorems we prove in this section can also be applied to the study of cone-manifolds.
+We will carry this out in a subsequent paper.

 \begin{theorem} Let $g_t$ be a one-parameter family of hyperbolic metrics on a 3-manifold $M$ with $t \in [a,b]$.
-Let $\eta_t$ be the time $t$ derivative of the metrics $g_t$ and let $N_t$ be a family of submanifolds of $M$ such that $\eta_t$ is a harmonic strain field on $N_t$.
+Let $\eta_t$ be the time $t$ derivative of the metrics $g_t$ and let $N_t$ be a family of 3-dimensional submanifolds of $M$ such that $\eta_t$ is a harmonic strain field on $N_t$.
 Also assume that

 for some $K>0$.
 Let $p$ be a point in $M$ such that for all $t\in [a,b]$, $p$ is in $M_t^{\geq \epsilon}$ and

 where $d>\epsilon$.
 Then

 where $\Phi_t$ is the identity map from $M_a$ to $M_t$ and $A(\epsilon)$ is the function from Theorem~\ref{pointdecay}. \end{theorem} \marginpar{ Need to decide where to define $M^{\geq \epsilon}$, etc... k}